Persepolis Athletic and Cultural Club: Men's

-Persepolis Football Club who play in Iran Pro League.
+Persepolis Football Club who play in the Iran Pro League.
 According to the AFC, Persepolis is Asia's number one supported club team.
 Only Dalian Shide and Al-Hilal have similar support in Asia.
-Persepolis is the most successful football club in Iran with the record of 11 titles in Iranian domestic football league as well as 5 domestic cup titles.
+Persepolis is the most successful football club in Iran with the record of 15 titles in Iranian domestic football league as well as 7 domestic cup titles.
 Persepolis has also won an Asian Cup Winners' Cup.
-The current manager is Branko Ivankovich.
+The current manager is Yahya Golmohammadi.